carlsverre/thelab.carlsverre.com/_posts/2009-08-01-guest-xp-dualbooting-linux.markdown

 Knowing that GRUB can chain-load boot records, I would need a Windows XP boot record on my XP partition.
 But, XP installs it on the first partition of the first drive, remember?

->Problem 6: Need XP boot record on forth partition.
+>Problem 6: Need XP boot record on fourth partition.

-So here's the idea: we're going to take the boot record from the first drive, first partition and move it to the second hard drive, forth partition.
+So here's the idea: we're going to take the boot record from the first drive, first partition and move it to the second hard drive, fourth partition.
 At which point GRUB can go in the MBR, load its stage2 from the first drive, and then chain-load to the second drive.

-But, we have another problem: the XP install creates the first partition on the first drive as FAT16, whereas our forth partition is NTFS, so we can't directly copy the PBR.
+But, we have another problem: the XP install creates the first partition on the first drive as FAT16, whereas our fourth partition is NTFS, so we can't directly copy the PBR.
 So, we're going to repeat the entire install process, but this time on a FAT32 partition so that we can transfer the PBR.

 >Fix 6: Reinstall XP on a FAT32 partition and transfer the PBR.

 Okay, here we go.

 ### Hour 5
-Reboot the computer, disable the drives, wait for the installer to load everything it needs, delete the old partition, create the new... oops, forgot, Windows can't create a forth partition.
+Reboot the computer, disable the drives, wait for the installer to load everything it needs, delete the old partition, create the new... oops, forgot, Windows can't create a fourth partition.
 Reboot, enable the drives, boot into Linux, open parted, delete the NTFS partition, create a FAT32 partition, save, reboot.
 Disable drives, wait for the installer, XP needs first partition on first drive?
 Yes, take a nap.

 Wake up to the start screen again, reboot, enable drives, this time, however, we're not expecting XP to load, and it doesn't, so no surprises.